Engie: Renewable energy

 Engie's renewable installed capacity represented 19.5% of its energy mix at the end of 2016.
 The Group's renewable energy mix is composed of hydropower, solar energy, onshore and offshore wind power, biomass, and geothermal sources.

 Engie has won bids for several solar and wind projects since 2016: a 338 MW solar project in India (April 2017), 209 MW in contracts for solar and wind projects in Mexico, and a 40 MW solar project in Peru.
 It has begun construction of the 100 MW Kathu solar park in South Africa.

 Engie invested in Heliatek, a German company pioneering technologies in organic photovoltaics, in September 2016.
 The Group also assumed 100% control of La Compagnie du Vent in March 2017, and a 30% stake in Unisun, a Chinese solar photovoltaics company, in April 2017.

 In Brazil, Engie's largest international hydroelectric project, and the fourth largest power plant in the country (3,750 MW) was inaugurated in December 2016.

 Engie built its first international geothermal power generation plant in Indonesia.
 In October 2016, Engie developed France's first marine geothermal power station in Marseilles.
 In May 2017, Mexico's ministry of energy awarded Engie three geothermal exploration permits.

 In February 2019, Engie announced plans to add 9 gigawatts (GW) of renewable energy generation capacity to its portfolio by 2021, as part of its plan to accelerate the investments in renewable and low carbon energies.

 In May 2019, Engie and Portuguese power company EDP announced the future creation of a 50-50 joint venture in offshore wind, starting with a total of 1.5 gigawatts (GW) under construction and 4 GW under development.

 Engie's Willogoleche Wind Farm (119MW) opened in South Australia on 30 July 2019.
 It also owns Pelican Point (500MW) and Dry Creek (156MW) gas-fired power stations and Canunda Wind Farm (46MW) in South Australia.

+Belgium and Engie agreed to extend the use of the country's nuclear reactors by 10 years after Russia's invasion of Ukraine prompted Belgium's governing coalition to rethink plans to rely more on natural gas in june 2023.